-1) Be Relevant
+1) Be relevant

 When applying what they have learned in the classroom in the real world, they’ll be able to see how their studies are relevant in a tangible way.

 Authenticity can help your students relate to you as a person.
 Be vulnerable and share some information about yourself, such as your hobbies, struggles you’ve faced, or some of the accomplishments you’re proud of.

 Of course, you still have to make routines and expectations clear, but building a sense of community is more important than enforcing discipline.
 To help students engage with you and see you as more than just the person who lays down the rules, give a little of yourself.

-Developing incentive programs or fun contests can be a good way to give students something to work toward and you can inspire them to constantly strive for better results by challenging them to beat their personal best.
+Developing incentive programs or fun contests can be a good way to give students something to work towards and you can inspire them to constantly strive for better results by challenging them to beat their personal best.

-Feedback is one of the most important aspects of education, as it prompts students’ awareness of their own learning and teaches critical thinking skills.
-However, it only works when done well.
+But feedback only works when done well.
 Praising effort, for example, encourages the idea that we learn from hard work, whereas praising intelligence can make students feel like they are competing uncomfortably against their peers.

 Help students connect their learning to the real world by showing them how it fits into their future plans.
 To do that, open up discussions about college and provide them with resources and set tasks for thinking about their future.

 You can also involve the class in selecting class projects and school trips for the year.
 Tailoring these activities to their interests and goals will help them feel more involved in the learning process, which in turn means they will feel more invested in achieving a positive outcome.

-6) Think Like A Gen Z
+6) Think like a Gen Z

 Breaking lessons up into more easily digestible sections and using digital applications whenever appropriate may be a better way to reach high school students than more traditional teaching methods.

 If you’re not sure how to adapt to this mindset, simply ask your students.
 Get their input on ways to make the class more engaging and find out which apps they use to make their studies easier.

-7) Track Your Progress
+7) Track your progress

 Changing the way you teach and interact with your students is a process.
-Take an experimental approach — not everything you do will work for every student or group, so try different methods and evaluate your successes or failures.
+Take an experimental approach.
+Not everything you do will work for every student or group, so try different methods and evaluate your successes or failures.